BLSQ/iaso/README.md

 - `anon-exporter:exporterexporter`

 To export some data from the database to create fixtures run e.g.:
-`docker-compose run web manage dumpdata auth.User --indent 2`
+`docker-compose run hat manage dumpdata auth.User --indent 2`

 To load some fixture into the database manually run e.g.:
-`docker-compose run web manage loaddata users`
+`docker-compose run hat manage loaddata users`

 ## Code reloading